Artillex-Studios/Documentation/Writerside/topics/AxAuctions-Configuration.md

 	  item-not-found: "&#FF0000The item is not found!
 Somebody must have bought it or the seller cancelled it!"
 	  inventory-full: "&#FF0000Your inventory is full!"
 	  success: "&#33FF33You have purchased &f%amount%x %item% &#33FF33from the auction house for &f%price%&#33FF33!"
+	  # this will be used when there is 0% tax set for the currency
 	  notify-seller: "&#00DDFF%player% &fhave purchased your &#00DDFF%amount%x &#00DDFF%item% &ffor &#00DDFF%price% &ffrom the auction house!"
+	  # this will be used when a tax is set for the currency
+	  #  %amount% (the original amount)
+	  #  %tax-amount% (amount after tax)
+	  #  %tax-percent% (the % of tax on the currency)
+	  #  %tax-fee% (amount taken because of tax)
+	  notify-seller-tax: "&#00DDFF%player% &fhave purchased your &#00DDFF%amount%x &#00DDFF%item% &ffor &#00DDFF%price% &#DDDDDD(%tax-amount% after taxes) &ffrom the auction house!"
 	  # set to "" to disable
 	  # these will be shown to all players
 	  action-bar-purchase: "&#00DDFF%player% &fhas purchased &#00DDFF%amount% &fof &#00DDFF%item% &ffrom &#00DDFF%seller% &ffor &#00DDFF%price%&f! &#DDDDDD/ah"